 In 2018, Adrian was designated as a member of the Medical Cannabis Outstanding Issues Working Group in the Edibles Permitted Interaction Subcommittee.
 Members of the working subcommittee were tasked with gathering information about their specific topics, identifying issues, and presenting their findings and recommendations to the Working Group for further consideration for inclusion in a final report to the Legislature.

 Adrian has also served multiple capacities for the Hawaii Democratic Party.
-He is a board member on Young Progressives Demanding Action, a member of the Waikiki Lions Club, and a the former vice-president of the Taiwanese American Professionals.
-Additionally, Adrian has given numerous training and presentations to activists and lobbyists on best practices on how to best approach the legislature.
+He is a board member of Young Progressives Demanding Action, a member of the Waikiki Lions Club, and the former vice-president of the Taiwanese American Professionals.
+Additionally, Adrian has given numerous trainings and presentations to activists and lobbyists on best practices on how to best approach the legislature.

 Adrian currently maintains a license to practice real estate in Hawaii.

 On August 8, 2020, Adrian Tam won his election to be the Democratic nominee for House District 22.
 On November 3, 2020, he was elected to the Hawaii State House of Representatives and took office the next day.

 Since taking office, Representative Tam served as Vice-Chair of the House Committee on Health, Human Services, & Homelessness and the House Committee on Culture, Arts, & International Affairs.
 He also serves as a member on the House Finance Committee.